Multi-brand motor dealer Wearnes lands Lotus franchise

-It is Lotus's latest attempt at entering the Singapore market after its previous agent - Hong Kong-based Richburg - pulled out of the Republic last year after five years of holding the franchise.
+It is Lotus’ latest attempt at entering the Singapore market after its previous agent – Hong Kong-based Richburg – pulled out of the Republic last year after five years of holding the franchise.

 According to Land Transport Authority figures, only two Lotus cars were registered in 2018.

-Wearnes said it will be undertaking all sales, aftersales, marketing and branding activities for Lotus vehicles in Singapore.
-A new showroom and workshop will be located at 45 Leng Kee Road, as part of its newly-developed eight-storey complex.
+Wearnes said it will undertake all sales, after-sales, marketing and branding activities for Lotus vehicles in Singapore.
+A new showroom and workshop will be located at 45 Leng Kee Road, as part of its newly developed eight-storey complex.

 Observers said Wearnes could have more success with Lotus on account of its strong financial position, and its stable of varied brands which puts it in a better position to weather changes in the market.